 |

-just the right time when I was feeling sort of discouraged
+book has come at just the right time when I was feeling sort of

-and apathetic about where I am in my career.
-Not that
+discouraged and apathetic about where I am in

-I'm in a bad situatioan at all (it's really quite nice) but that
+my career.
+Not that I'm in a bad situatioan at all (it's really

-I wasn't growing or being challenged and I was feeling like I
+quite nice) but that I wasn't growing or being challenged and

-just needed more gear in order to progress and improve.
+I was feeling like I just needed more gear in order to progress

-and decided to apply as much of your techniques as I could to
+I read your book and decided to apply as much of your techniques

-my last album mix and I must say that I had the time of
+as I could to my last album mix and I must say that I had the

-of even after doing this for over twenty years.
+proud of even after doing this for over twenty years.

 Thankyou!

-IMS, Mobile Alabama, USA |
+- Chief Engineer, IMS, Mobile Alabama, USA |

 |